Elizabeth Solopova

-Elizabeth Solopova is a Russian-British philologist and medievalist undertaking research at New College, Oxford.
+Elizabeth Solopova (born 20 January 1965) is a Russian-British philologist and medievalist undertaking research at New College, Oxford.
 She is known outside academic circles for her work on J. R. R. Tolkien's Middle-earth writings.

 Life

-Elizabeth Solopova was born in Russia and graduated from Moscow State University.
+Elizabeth Solopova was born in the Soviet Union and graduated from Moscow State University.
 She completed her PhD in English at the University of Oxford.

 She is a research fellow at the University of Oxford, where she teaches Old and Middle English.

 Reception

 The Keys of Middle-Earth

 Solopova's 2005 book The Keys of Middle-Earth, written with Stuart D. Lee, on Tolkien's medieval sources for his fantasy writings, was warmly received by scholars, though they found some issues with it.
 It is her most-cited work.
 It has been described as an excellent introduction, both for students to use as a text and as a resource for instructors, and an interesting sidelight on the linguistic issues that so fascinated Tolkien.
 Scholars have praised it as a well-chosen selection of texts and a well-researched introduction to both Tolkien's career and the study of medieval languages.
 Others have noted that it excludes The Silmarillion, which would have demanded the Finnish Kalevala.
 As a student text, its medieval fragments are well-introduced but too short for most academic purposes.